TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 10/Numbers 10.16.md

 ---

-And over the host of the tribe of the children of Zebulun was Eliab the son of Helon.
+Eliab the son of Helon was over the army of the tribe of the children of Zebulun.